 Protection after COVID-19 vaccination

 Research has shown that protection against COVID-19 infection declines over time after vaccination.
-This is why the Centers for Disease Control and Prevention (CDC) recommends a booster five months after completing the initial COVID-19 vaccine series.

 Even so, research has shown vaccines maintain a high level of protection against severe COVID-19 over time.